ansible/ansible/docs/docsite/rst/python_3_support.rst

 Python 3 Support
 ================

 Ansible 2.2 features a tech preview of Python 3 support.
 This topic discusses how you can test to make sure your modules and playbooks work with Python 3.
-We support Python-3.5 or greater and Python-2.6 or greater for more information on the reasons behind this choice, please refer to `the module developer guide <http://docs.ansible.com/ansible/dev_guide/developing_python3.html#minimum-version-of-python-3-x-and-python-2-x>`_.
+We support Python-3.5 or greater and Python-2.6 or greater.
+For more information on the reasons behind this choice, please refer to `the module developer guide <http://docs.ansible.com/ansible/dev_guide/developing_python3.html#minimum-version-of-python-3-x-and-python-2-x>`_.

 .. note:: Technology preview features provide early access to upcoming product innovations,